Concordat between the Health and Safety Executive and the National Assembly of Wales

 21. HSE and Assembly may set up joint working groups or committees where appropriate.

 22. HSE and Assembly recognise the value of cross-postings, shadowing, joint training arrangements and other kinds of collaborative activities in developing mutual understanding and facilitating the sharing of expertise and good practice, and will consider the scope for supporting such activities.

 23. HSE and the Assembly will consult each other regularly about matters of mutual interest on analysis, statistics and research, including proposals for and results of research programmes.
 HSE and the Assembly will, as and where appropriate, co-operate with each other, to the extent that available resources permit, in the provision of data and information needed to fulfil their respective responsibilities.
 The overarching concordat on statistics provides general guidance on that issue, and should be read in conjunction with this paragraph.

-24. The overarching concordats on EU and international matters provide general guidance on how these issues should be handled.
+24. The overarching concordats on and international matters provide general guidance on how these issues should be handled.